hotcups/angelreapersetttings/README.md

 just a USB cable
 my advice? check out a reaper forum howto
 ***NO SPECIAL PLUGINS REQUIRED***
 The goal for the project is live music that doesnt suck balls right out of the door.
-PEACE COMPLETION Date and time June 25th 4:31 PM EST
+COMPLETION Date and time June 25th 4:31 PM EST